ibmverse/verse-developer/_tutorials/mail.compose.markdown

 ## _The context structure from the mail compose view_

 Verse provides the following properties in context data from the mail compose view; you can use these properties in your extensions.
+In the following properties, 'recipientTo' and 'recipientCC' properties values are Array type, and the 'body' property value is a HTML format.
+All of other properties values are String type.

 ```
   {